oresttokovenko/Data-Cloud-Engineering-Projects/Data_Api_to_Postgres/README.md

 # API data to Database
 ## Overview
-This project is to build a simple ETL pipeline to fetch real-time data from an open source API and store that data into a database.
-For this case we have used Yelp FUSION API as the open source API available and for database we used Postgres.
+In this project I built a simple ETL pipeline to fetch real-time data from an open source API and store that data into a database.
+For this case I used the Yelp FUSION API and for database I used Postgres.

 ## Config File
 ```